-Mexico had given two pairs of brothers to Major League Baseball as of 2015: the Romos and the Treviños.1 Of this quartet, U.S. fans saw the least of Carlos Treviño, also known as “Bobby.”
+Mexico had given two pairs of brothers to Major League Baseball as of 2018: the Romos (Vicente and Enrique) and the Treviños.1 Of this quartet, U.S. fans saw the least of Carlos Treviño, also known as “Bobby.”
 The outfielder played in just 17 games for the California Angels in 1968, and he spent just three of his 16 summers as a pro north of the Rio Grande.
 In the spring of 1970, finding no way up in the Angels chain, Carlos went back home to continue his career.

 Carlos Treviño Castro was born on August 15, 1945 – not 1943, as even Mexican references have previously shown.2 His parents were Carlos Treviño Támez and Aurora Castro Mata.
 The Treviño family lived in San Nicolás de Los Garza, in the Monterrey urban area.
 This industrial city in the northeastern state of Nuevo León became one of the bastions of Mexican baseball starting in the early 20th century.